Chopped bananas, chopped pecans and crushed pineapple add a lot to this very moist cake that improves with age.

 Instructions

-For frosting: Combine cream cheese and butter, beating until smooth.
-Add powdered sugar and vanilla; beat until light and fluffy.
 Yield: enough frosting for one 3-layer cake.
 Spread frosting between layers and on top and sides of cake; then sprinkle 1/2-cup chopped pecans on top.

 The printed recipe came with the cream cheese frosting.
 Other readers suggested “a thin white icing sprinkled with coconut,” “a dusting of confectioners’ sugar,” “a brandy custard” and “a brandy glaze.”

-Brandy sauce (custard) recipe for the hummingbird cake
+Brandy sauce/custard recipe for hummingbird cake

 This suggestion was originally shared by Janet Grimmel.